 Prior to December 31, 2019, the Company, through its wholly owned subsidiary Minco Exploration Limited, held interests in zinclead prospecting licences in Ireland, either alone or in joint venture with Boliden Tara Mines.
-The investment in these exploration and evaluation assets is included in assets held for distribution.
-See Note 7.
+The investment in these exploration and evaluation assets was included in assets held for distribution at December 21, 2019.

-11. INVESTMENT IN ASSOCIATE - NOTE RECEIVABLE AND WARRANTS
+10. INVESTMENT IN ASSOCIATES, WARRANTS AND NOTE RECEIVABLE